Kir-Antipov/mc-publish/README.md

 #### github-tag

-The tag name of the release to upload assets to.
-If no value is provided, a tag of the release that triggered the action will be used, if any; otherwise it will be inferred from the `GITHUB_REF` environment variable.
+The tag name for the release where assets will be uploaded.
+If a release triggered the action, its tag is used.
+Otherwise, inferred from `GITHUB_REF`.

 ```yaml
 github-tag: mc1.17.1-0.3.2